TripleATeam/QuarantineChef/reports/weekly_report_5-27.md

 - Goals for coming week: Work on making the filter look through more than just the default 10 recipes so that there is a higher likelihood of finding a recipe that the user has everything for.

 **Kyle Johnson:**
 - Goals from last week: Incorporate Filters into the “Find Recipes” search and calls to the backend.
-Figure out logistics of serving our web app as a static website, and connect it to our acquired custom domain name.
+Figure out logistics of serving our web server as a static website, and connect it to our acquired custom domain name.
-- Progress: Did some research on serving our web app as a static website, but haven’t done the implementation yet.
+- Progress: Did some research on serving our web server as a static website, but haven’t done the implementation yet.
 I’m still unclear on a few things needed to do this.
 I tested how to serve a simple website with no special dependencies on Github pages and how to forward our custom domain name to the Github pages site.
-- Goals for coming week: Get the web app functional as a static website.
+- Goals for coming week: Get the web server functional as a static website.

 **Julia Kalmykov:**
 - Goals from last week: Finish Google sign in implementation.
 Implement new methods in Spark Server to enable new frontend experiences to communicate with the backend layer.